Islamic State clashes with rivals in eastern Libya, 20 dead

 Angry supporters of the Majlis al-Shura stormed several buildings held by Islamic State during the fighting, while shops closed and frightened residents stayed indoors on Wednesday, according to residents.

-Libya is in chaos as two governments controlling limited territory fight each other, with Islamic State attacking forces of both administrations.
+Libya is in chaos as two governments controlling limited territory are fighting each other, with Islamic State attacking forces of both administrations.

 The official government has been based in the east since losing the capital in August to rival group Libya Dawn, which set up its own administration with some Islamist links.

-(Reporting by Ayman al-Warfalli; Additional reporting by Ahmed Elumami; Writing by Ulf Laessing; Editing by Patrick Markey and Ruth Pitchford)
+(Reporting by Ayman al-Warfalli; Additional reporting by Ahmed Elumami; Writing by Ulf Laessing; Editing by Patrick Markey and Raissa Kasolowsky)